On our 40th anniversary we are most grateful to those who have made our last four decades possible. - Danelle Dann

 As of 2008 to date, we have concluded a few assignments in financial centres in Europe, while establishing a presence in Geneva.
 With the American market having entered its recession in 2008, we found continued activity, albeit not necessarily robust, in countries such as Germany and Switzerland.
-It must be said that current "structural adjustment” continues to be a counteractive force in our work in the European Union.
+It must be said that the current "structural adjustment” continues to be a counteractive force in our work in the European Union.
 Current E.U. political conditions, of multi-polar provenience, unique for this generation, can only be seen as destabilizing an already weakly recovering market.

 Having witnessed first-hand the booming '80s followed by the 1987 market collapse, the expansive '90s following the First Gulf War, September 11th, 2001, the Iraq War I and II, the market collapse of 2008 along with the market pace of 2010 to date, our 'bird's eye view' may well offer a perspective which could be of assistance to some of our clients.
 In assisting clients both during an up-swing, invariably followed by the cyclicality of a shortfall, we have been an active participant in the compensation structures inherent to these conditions.

 As the world economy continues to travel the harsh terrain of uncertainty, universities and banks alike are most interested in finding an explanation for current financial events, all the more so given the E.U. political climate.
 The global envelopment of this financial crisis/or crises requires, if not common denominators, a minimum of a financial 'genetic code' for the current market conditions.
 Our clients, while generally 'crisis-fatigued', are seeking a causality-generated explanation, one that may possibly be referenced in the future.
-The uniqueness of the environment coupled with thorny political issues conspire to dim the prospects of more stable markets ahead.